-During SIR's Fiscal 2025 first quarter (the 12-week period ended November 17, 2024), SIR and its Lender were in negotiations on temporary amendments to the two financial covenants within the Credit Agreement.
+On December 6, 2024, SIR and its Lender finalized the terms and entered into the Twelfth Amending Agreement ("Twelfth Amendment") to its Credit Agreement.
+The Agreement provides temporary amendments to the two financial covenants in the Credit Agreement.
 During SIR's 12-week period ended November 17, 2024, SIR was in breach of these covenants, which the Company attributed to loss of revenue as a result of the cybersecurity incident on its operations.
 As a result, the carrying value of the credit facilities under the Credit Agreement were reclassified to current liabilities.